rapidsai/cuml/cuML/DEVELOPER_GUIDE.md

 ## CUDA Resources

-Do not create reusable CUDA resources directly in Implementations of ML algorithms.
+Do not create reusable CUDA resources directly in implementations of ML algorithms.
 Instead, use the existing resources in `ML::cumlHandle_impl` to avoid constant creation and deletion of reusable resources such as CUDA streams, CUDA events or library handles.
 Please file a feature request if a resource handle is missing in `ML::cumlHandle_impl `.
 The resources can be obtained like this
 ```cpp
 void foo(const ML::cumlHandle_impl& h, ...)